Amit221060/ibm-ui/README.md

 When you run the app development mode, your change will automatically be published and browser will be reloaded.)
  - to start the node backend (BFF):
-Open a terminal/cmd promt and then run => "npm run node:start"
+Open a terminal/cmd promt and then run => "npm run start:node"
  - to start the ePricer frontend app:
 Open another terminal and then run => "npm run start"
  - Chrome Browser will automatically open and application will be launched